davis-hoover/opencpi/doc/briefings/README.txt

 Briefing 14: Digital Radio Controller (DRC) Introduction.
 This briefing describes the Digital Radio Controller (DRC) model and APIs for controlling and configuring RF I/O in OpenCPI systems that are “radios” (SDRs).

+Briefing 15: OpenCPI Application Control Interface (ACI).
+This briefing describes the launch and control API for executing XML-based OpenCPI applications within C++ or Python programs.

+Briefing 16: OpenCPI Debugging Tools.
+This briefing describes how to use OpenCPI tools to debug OpenCPI workers.

 The Template directory contains the template to be used to create new briefings.